 This hope is no small thing!
 Hope is based on concrete, objective truth, not wishes or dreams.
-The truth of GOD’s promises are real and concrete.
-Hope is based on the person of Jesus that we saw in human form as well as the personality of GOD.
+The truth of GOD’s promises is real and concrete.
+Hope is based on the person of Jesus that we saw in human form as well as the person of GOD.
 This is why it is important for those of us who claim to be Christians, to be grounded in the truth of who GOD is and what His promises are.

 And every priest stands daily at his service,

 offering repeatedly the same sacrifices, which can never take away sins.